 Michael Schumacher, prodigal of optimism, jokes:

-"We don’t know how much gasoline these times have been obtained, however the quality of a tire depends on the durability.
-I am convinced that in the race the balance will change".
+"We don’t know the amount of fuel these times have been obtained with, however the quality of a tyre depends on the durability.
+I am convinced that the values will change in the race".

 Usually the difference is made by the German driver, who gives 0.5 seconds to his teammate: